foundriesio/docs/source/reference-manual/ota/production-targets.rst

 .. note::

    We recommend that a user generates :ref:`OSTree static deltas<ref-static-deltas>` before rolling out waves to devices.
+   Static Deltas will optimize your OTA update download.

 Once created, a new wave can be rolled out to Factory production devices, all at once or in phases.
 There are several ways how a wave can be rolled out: